GabrielPora/InterviewProject/README.md

 • Add ability to do a simple search across their changes
 • Finally, give the option to mark as Read Later, and give the ability to see these items later
 • You can choose the tech - there is no 1 right way.
 Keep it simple

+To run the prohject
+docker-compose -f docker-compose.yml up